matosjoaops/TVVS-PROJ/assignment01/report/report.md

 ##### Warning *MethodNamingConventions*

-PMD was throwing a warning because a method was not following camel case convention.
+PMD was throwing a warning because a method was not following the camel case convention.

 ![](https://i.imgur.com/LoRjGAW.png)

 ![](https://i.imgur.com/TyYB16z.png)

-To fix this warning, we added the changed the first character of the method name from upper to lower case.
+To fix this warning, we changed the first character of the method name from upper to lower case.

 ![](https://i.imgur.com/l4joN1U.png)

 ##### Warning *AvoidReassigningParameters*

-PMD was throwing a warning saying there was a parameter reassigment.
+PMD was throwing a warning saying there was a parameter reassignment.

 ![](https://i.imgur.com/IHpWCHr.png)